stabilaprotocol/documentation-en/docs/faq/index.md

 ### How to sync wallet-cli with wallet on Stabilascan?

 By using wallet-cli api 'ImportWallet'.

-### Is gateway connected to SolidityNode？

-Gateway can connect to SolidityNode and FullNode.

 ### What is the different between 'getTransactionById' and 'getTransactionInfoById'?